 22 Free Price Quote Templates (Word | Excel)

-Most businesses that sell standardized products and services usually have an all-inclusive price list that remains the same for all their customers.
+Most businesses that sell standardised products and services usually have an all-inclusive price list that remains the same for all their customers.
 However, other businesses that offer custom products or services such as tailors, plumbers, painters, and decorators have to provide their clients with a custom price list for the products or services they are looking to purchase from them.
 This is usually done with a price quote, also referred to as a price estimate or quotation.
 Price quotations are essential as they help clients determine whether to purchase your products or services or not.

 A price quote, also referred to as a quote or quotation, is a document or verbal communication that provides a fixed price for a product and service that a seller gives to a buyer.
-A price quote is usually valid for a specified period and cannot be altered once the buyer accepts it.

 Price Quote Template

-The price quote templates given here are professionally designed to help you define your net price, helping your clients understand how much they will be paying for.
+The templates given here are professionally designed to help you define your net price, helping your clients understand how much they will be paying for.
 The templates will also help you provide a detailed list of the products/services you are offering to your clients.
 Other than that, you can specify the coverage of your quotation and any exclusions and provide detailed terms and conditions to help you seal the deal with your clients.

 Purpose